 Before you start throwing copies of Dave Ramsey at me and hissing loudly, let me add that the envelope system sucked for us.

-But, if it didn't work for us, then that means that it may not work for some of you.
+If it didn't work for us, then that means that it may not work for some of you.

 1. Different Payment Requirements Get Confusing.